 Burns Night: A history

 On the 25 January every year, Burns Night is celebrated in Scotland.
 But what is Burns Night, and where does the celebration come from?
-We invited our very own Scot, Programme Officer Catriona McArthur, to explain to us.
+We invited one of our resident Scots to explain to us.

 Who is Robert Burns?